GnatykOleg/GnatykOleg/README.md

 - ⚡ Fun fact: ...
 -->

-## Hi there, I'm Oleg 👋
+## Hi there, I'm Oleg Fullstack developer 👋
-- I am currently learning Node.js

 ## I use in my work